lemaoliu/lemaoliu.github.io/index.md

 ## Opening Positions

-- 10/2025: We have some Ph.D openings for 2026 at Fudan.
+- 10/2025: We have some openings (Ph.D., Master, or RA) for 2026 at Fudan.
 If you have any interests, welcome to drop me an email.

 <!---
 We have some intern positions available at NLP center, Tencent AI Lab.
 If you have any interests, welcome to drop me an email.